 You cannot control whether you die or not, but you can have a positive influence on how long you live.

-Living a healthier lifestyle not only saves your life it saves you a ton of money on life insurance.
+Living a healthier lifestyle not only saves your life, but it also saves you a ton of money on life insurance.

 Life insurance companies determine rates in a process called underwriting.

 Underwriting is the process of calculating the overall risk someone poses to the insurance company having to pay out a claim during the life of their policy.

 One of the main factors accounted for in the underwriting process is health.

 What Health Factors are Taken Into Consideration by Life Insurance Companies?